-In the previous chapter, we explored the Azure Storage service.
+In chapter 4, you explored the Azure Storage service.
 One of the other core services for cloud applications is Azure Networking.
-There are a lot of powerful network features in Azure to secure and route your traffic on a truly global scale.
-These features are designed to help focus on how to build and maintain your apps, so you don't have to worry about details like IP addresses and route tables.
+Azure has a lot of powerful network features to secure and route your traffic on a truly global scale.
+These features are designed to help you focus on how to build and maintain your apps, so you don't have to worry about details like IP addresses and route tables.
 If you build and run an online store to handle pizza orders, it must securely transmit the customer data and process payment transactions.